openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 Currently the installer chooses the failure domains out of a particular provider availability and it creates a Control Plane Machine resource for each of them.

-This proposes to let the installer create an additional ControlPlane resource that will adopt and manage the lifecycle of those Machines.
+This introduces a `ControlPlane` CRD and controller that will adopt and manage the lifecycle of those Machines.
+On new clusters the installer will instantiate a ControlPlane resource.

 The lifecycle of the compute resources still remains decoupled and orthogonal to the lifecycle and management of the Control Plane components hosted by the compute resources.
 All of these components, including etcd are expected to keep self managing themselves as the cluster shrink and expand the Control Plane compute resources.